 Table S2 presents the CTE and RME dermal doses from contact with water for all persons using the facility.
-This contact occurs from showering and from hand washing while in the locker room.
+This contact occurs from hand washing while in the bathroom.

 Table S2.
 CTE and RME daily administered dermal dose for all persons using the facility